How can restaurants, caterers, & food services succeed sustainably?

 REPLACE disposables with reusables wherever possible.
 Preventing packaging waste has far more of an impact than just substituting paper for plastic.
 Here are some ways to tackle the top offenders:

 Go reusable for dine-in.
-Switching out disposable plates, bowls, cutlery, napkins and cups for reusables with dine-in customers is a win-win for the environment and your bottom line and your food looks more appealing when served on real dishes.
+Switching out disposable plates, bowls, cutlery, napkins and cups for reusables with dine-in customers is a win-win for the environment and your bottom line.
+Your food looks more appealing when served on real dishes.

 Lose the bottled water.
 Water bottles are found throughout the environment, and study after study shows that tap water is healthier at a fraction of the cost.
 For casual dining, a water station with reusable cups is a great alternative.